greendw/AntabGMVA/README.md

 * TBD@TBD

 GMVA data are processed by the MPIfR correlator in Bonn, Germany.
 Then the correlation team will send the processed GMVA data (FITS-IDI) to PIs with the metadata (ANTAB, WX, etc.).

-## Citation
-If you use this program in your publication, please cite ASCL:TBD